jinwangjoshua/sentiment-analysis/README.md

 The machine learning model was implemented with [Keras](https://keras.io) and trained with about 30'000 German film reviews.
 The measured accuracy of the predictions is 81.82%.
 The model consists of an embedding layer as input, a hidden layer with 400 LSTM units and an output layer with 1 unit.
 The maximum length of an input text is 400 words.
 For the word embedding the [pre-trained word vectors](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) of *FacebookResearch* were used.

-Several texts can be posted to the REST service at once for analysis (see the examples below).
+Several texts can be posted to the REST service at once for analysis.
+You can start the sentiment analysis service to access a *language detection service*.
+The service then first determines the language of the texts and then passes them on to the corresponding sentiment analysis model  (see the examples below).

 ## Scope of Application